HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Clean and Salvage.

 First of all, you need to work out what you have.
-Clean and wash it gently, removing any black, brown or dead bits.
+Clean and wash it gently, removing any black, brown or bits that are clearly not attached.
 Once you have a mass of green left, roll it into a ball shape using your hands.
 If it doesn't hold together, follow the cracking tips above.

 • Put them in the Fridge.